Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Debugging means finding and fixing errors in your script.
 This is a normal part of script development.

-We won’t teach debugging here as most new users to Selenium will already have some basic experience with debugging.
+We won't teach debugging here as most new users to Selenium will already have some basic experience with debugging.
 If this is new to you, we recommend you ask one of the developers in your organization.